last-genius/UCU_Linux_Club/docs/content/articles/_index.md

 +++
-title = "List of articles"
-sort_by = "date"
-paginate_by = 10
+title = "Our documents, manuals and articles:" sort_by = "date" paginate_by = 10
 template = "blog.html"